tonylukasavage/ti-mocha/README.md

 # ti-mocha

-> _NOT YET FUNCTIONAL_
+> >>> _NOT YET FUNCTIONAL_ <<<

 Simple and reliable support for [mocha](https://github.com/visionmedia/mocha) testing with Appcelerator's [Titanium](http://www.appcelerator.com/titanium/) SDK.

-Essentially, it takes mocha's existing browser-compatible build, makes a few Titanium-specific modifications, adds a Titanium compatible reporter, and it's good to go.
+ti-mocha takes mocha's existing browser-compatible build, makes a few Titanium-specific modifications, adds a Titanium compatible reporter, and it's good to go.
 The goal is to make the modifications to mocha as minimal as possible in order to make maintaining ti-mocha's stability and version parity very easy.

 Check out [mocha's documentation](http://visionmedia.github.io/mocha/) for more details.